 - Check out Christine’s schedule and events below and be sure to visit your local branch when she is present to chat and Design with Nature, Design with LEGO!

 - If Christine is currently set up at your local branch, you can visit to check out her LEGO model (seen above at Halifax Central Library in June 2022), and maybe even free-play with LEGO or chat with Christine.
 Christine’s initiatives are for all ages; some will be designed for kids, teens, adults, or All Ages.

 - Check back here often for news and more opportunities.
 And, in Spring 2023, we will share Christine’s final Live Well Together, Play Well Together exhibit information.

 Check out upcoming official events on our calendar, and pop by any time during the following dates to see Christine's work in action!

-Pop by to find Christine and her display at Woodlawn Public Library for a variety of workshops, free-play, and discussions.
+Pop by the second floor to find Christine and her display at Halifax Central Library for a variety of workshops, free-play, and discussions.

 Outcomes: Your Ideas